Shawn Mendes cancels world tour to focus on mental health

 “I know you all have been waiting so long to see these shows, and it breaks my heart to tell you this but I promise I will be back as soon as I’ve taken the right time to heal,” he explained.
 “I love you all and thank you all so much for supporting me and sticking by me on this journey.”

-The cancelation comes weeks after the “Mercy” singer postponed three weeks of shows.
+The cancellation comes after the “Mercy” singer postponed three weeks of shows.

 “I’ve been touring since I was 15 and to be honest it’s always been difficult to be on the road away from friends and family,” he wrote in his statement on July 8.
 “After a few years off the road, I felt like I was ready to dive back in, but that decision was premature and unfortunately the toll of the road and the pressure has caught up to me and I’ve hit a breaking point.”

-On June 27, the “Mercy” singer kicked off his Wonder: The World Tour in Portland, Oregon.
+Mendes singer kicked off his Wonder: The World Tour in Portland, Oregon, on June 27.

 The tour was supposed to run through Oct.
 26 and then pick back up in the spring of next year.